lidofinance/lido-dao/docs/protocol-levers.md

 * Mutator: `burn(address _account, uint256 _value)`
   * Permission required: `BURN_ROLE`

-Initially, only the `DePool.sol` contract is authorized to mint and burn tokens, but the DAO can vote to grant these permissions to other actors.
+Initially, only the `Lido.sol` contract is authorized to mint and burn tokens, but the DAO can vote to grant these permissions to other actors.